 Choosing the right foods can help you maintain a healthy balance between dry and oily skin.
 Load up on anti-inflammatory fats, such as those in fatty fish, and increase your levels of vitamins A, D, and selenium to help your body curb excessive oil production.

 In other words, eat more dairy foods, lean meats, and vegetables like broccoli, asparagus, and onions.
 Vitamin E, found in nuts and seed oils, supports skin barrier function and hydration.
 Limit high-glycemic carbs and excessive caffeine to complement that balance.

 Sensitive skin irritates easily, resulting in itching, red spots, and blotchiness.
 Combat these symptoms by increasing your consumption of fermented foods like pickles, kimchee, and yogurt.
 Studies show that a healthy gut supports your skin's natural defenses and reduces immune responses like redness and inflammation.

 Are you sensitive to the sun?
 Eat more brightly-colored produce — like carrots, sweet potatoes, and mangoes — and leafy greens, which are high in beta-carotene.
 Your body uses it to create vitamin A, which reduces photosensitivity.

-Acne-prone skin needs detoxing and nourishment.
-Oatmeal's vitamins and minerals work to reduce inflammation, while zinc detoxifies and rejuvenates the skin.
+Acne-prone skin needs nourishment.
+Oatmeal's vitamins and minerals work to reduce inflammation, while zinc rejuvenates the skin.
 Nuts, seeds, and vegetable oils are some of the best sources of vitamin E, which helps repair the skin , and PUFAs, which soften and regenerate skin cells.

 Hazelnuts, legumes, and pumpkin seeds are good sources of zinc, which increases your body's ability to repair cell membranes.
 Limit inflammatory foods like dairy, sugary, and fatty snacks.